This post may contain affiliate links, please see the privacy policy for details.

 For the crust:

-- 2 Cups graham crumbs
+- 2 Cups graham cracker crumbs

-- ½ Cup salted butter melted
+- ½ Cup salted butter, melted

 - ¼ Cup brown sugar

-For the filling:
+For the Filling

-- 8 Ounces cream cheese softened
+- 8 Ounces cream cheese, at room temperature

 - 2 Tablespoons Greek yogurt